Alcohol & Other Drugs Prevention and Education

 The Learning Bar

 The Learning Bar is a hands-on, interactive, alcohol education experience for students.
-Attendees will gain knowledge, skills, and resources.
+Attendees will gain knowledge, skills, and resources as well as increase intentions to utilize risk reduction strategies.
 Sessions are available for classes, organizations, and small groups.
-The Learning Bar will hold open bar times and special events throughout the semester that will be listed in BBNvolved.
+The Learning Bar holds Mocktail Mondays and other special events the first 6 weeks of the semester and at other times throughout the year.
+Information on all events is available on BBNvolved.

 For customized program requests, complete the POWER program request form.
 Additional questions should be directed to Ashley Gann at ashley.gann@uky.edu.

-SBIRT offers students brief, tailored feedback about their substance use, associated levels of risk, and campus and community resources.
-UK offers ScreenU, eCheckUp To Go, and BASICS/CASICS.
-Options are available online and in person.
+Self-assessments screenings offer students anonymous, brief, tailored feedback about their substance use, associated levels of risk, normative behaviors, and UK and Lexington community resources.
+UK offers two screening tools, ScreenU and eCHECKUP TO GO.

 ScreenU Alcohol